nystudio107/craft/README.md

 This project uses a [Vite.js](https://vitejs.dev/) for the build system as per [Vite.js Next Generation Frontend Tooling + Craft CMS](https://nystudio107.com/blog/using-vite-js-next-generation-frontend-tooling-with-craft-cms), as opposed to the usual webpack buildchain.

-Some things are still unfinished:

-* Favicon generation isn't done; this probably would be done with the [rollup-favicons-plugin](https://www.npmjs.com/package/rollup-plugin-favicons)
-* AMP CSS isn't included; this will likely be done the same way the Critical CSS is done

-But if these things aren't important to you, by all means, dive in.

 Vite is _fast_ ⚡

 ### The project